DipayanSenGupta/springMVCapplication/README.md

-## Simple Debit Credit System for Bank
+# Simple Debit Credit System for Bank

-# Admin User will be able to :
+## Admin User will be able to :
+- Create Employee
+- Create new Role
+- Assign Role to user

+## Employee creation

 - localhost:9091/employees (GET)